berlinonline/ckanext-fisbroker/README.md

 ![Screenshot eines Datensatzes "Schutzgebiete nach Naturschutzrecht" im Datenregister, mit rot hervorgehobenem Reimport-Button](image/reimport_button.png)

-### "Open CSW Record"-Button
+### "Open CSW record"-Button

-Every dataset that was harvested by the FIS-Broker Harvester has a **Open CSW Record** button next to the **Reimport** button in the upper right-hand corner of the dataset page.
+Every dataset that was harvested by the FIS-Broker Harvester has an **Open CSW record** button next to the **Reimport** button in the upper right-hand corner of the dataset page.
 Clicking will open the full CSW record for this dataset on its original server.

 ![Screenshot eines Datensatzes "Schutzgebiete nach Naturschutzrecht" im Datenregister, mit rot hervorgehobenem "Open CSW Record"-Button](image/open_csw_record_button.png)